Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Introduction

 \textbf{Comparison with previous literature}.
 One of the first motivations to investigate the kind of stability results of this note came from the celebrated theory of Ricci limit spaces \cite{Cheeger-Colding96}.
 Indeed, in \cite{Cheeger-Colding97III} the stability of the Laplacian spectrum was studied along convergence of manifolds with Ricci curvature lower bounds, solving a conjecture in \cite{Fukaya87}.

-In the settings and with the formalism adopted in this note, the Mosco-convergence of the $2$-Cheeger energies on varying $\CD(K,\infty)$ spaces was first faced in \cite{GMS15}.
+In the settings and with the formalism adopted in this note, the Mosco-convergence of the $2$-Cheeger energies on varying $\CD(K,\infty)$ spaces was first faced in \cite{GMS15} (also motivated by \cite{Cheeger-Colding97III}).
 We point out that a key point is played by the identification proved in \cite{AmbrosioGigliSavare11} between the Fisher-information, i.e.\ the squared negative slope of the Entropy functional (see \eqref{eq:Entm}), and the $2$-Cheeger energy:

 This transfers information from a Lagrangian level to an Eulerian Level: the Mosco-convergence of the $2$-Cheeger energy is indeed implicitly achieved in \cite[Theorem 6.8]{GMS15} as a by-product of the analogous stability results for the Fisher information.
+The relevant notion of convergence, and the stability of the heat flow, were originally clarified in \cite{Gigli10}.

 Later, in \cite{AmbrosioHonda17}, the results of \cite{GMS15} were extended in the form of Gamma-convergence, and of Mosco-convergence under additional hypotheses (recently removed in \cite{NobiliViolo25} for finite dimensional settings) to the whole range of $p$-Cheeger energies and up to the case of BV-functions.
 However, in \cite{AmbrosioHonda17} it is crucial to work in the Riemannian sub-class of the so-called ${\sf RCD}(K,\infty)$ spaces \cite{AmbrosioGigliSavare11-2} (see \cite{AmbICM} and references therein).
 This was possible by exploiting the self-improvement properties of heat flow \cite{Savare13}.